 This page contains the following sections:

-We believe the idea of setting aside our differences to work towards positive transformation of all life on Earth should be seen as non-controversial, non-political, and simply being common sense.
+We believe the idea of leveraging our diversity and diverse skill sets to work towards positive transformation of all life on Earth should be seen as non-controversial, non-political, and simply being common sense.
 More specifically, when One Community uses the term ‘Highest Good of All’ we mean:

 We practice a non-dogmatic approach because we understand and appreciate that people have different views and philosophies and we know our way may not be the best way for everyone.
-Understanding this, we humbly follow the way we have currently found that seems to best support the happiness and wellness of humanity, creates prosperity for everyone in all demographics, and is also harmoniously regenerative and sustainable for the planet.
+Understanding this, we humbly follow our current approach because that seems to best support the happiness and wellness of humanity, and creates prosperity for everyone in all demographics, as well as harmoniously being regenerative and sustainable for the planet.

 In decision making at One Community, the idea of “Highest Good of All” is applied by asking ourselves the following three key questions: